Glasgow Corporation Tramways: Closure

 The tram system was gradually phased out between 1949 and 1962 (in favour of trolley and diesel-powered buses), with the final trams operating on 4 September 1962.
 By that time only one route remained in operation, the number 9 which ran from Auchenshuggle to Dalmuir.
 On the final day of service there was a procession of 20 trams through the city between the depots at Dalmarnock and Coplawhill, an event attended by 250,000 people.
 Apart from the Blackpool tramway, Glasgow became the last city or town in the UK to operate trams until the opening of the Manchester Metrolink in 1992.

 One effect of the closure of the system was the loss of a rare example (for that period) of gender equality in the workplace.
 During World War I, the Corporation had allowed women to become tram drivers.
 After the war, again a very rare decision, women were allowed to continue as tram drivers.
 This continued until the system closed.
 Women were not allowed to be bus drivers; this was partly due to the physical strength required as prior to the 1970s most buses had no power steering and, especially when fully loaded, required significant strength to steer.
 By contrast the trams were guided by their tracks and did not require physical strength to operate.
 This was noted in the short film "No 9 to Dalmuir" directed by Kevin Brownlow in 1962.

 In 1949 two tram lines were converted to trolleybus operation.
 Thereafter Glasgow developed several trolleybus routes, but these were all replaced by diesel buses by 1967.

 Legacy

-Following the closure of the tram system, the Glasgow Corporation Tramways workshops at Coplawhill (Pollokshields) were converted into the Glasgow Museum of Transport in 1964.
-The Museum was relocated to the Kelvin Hall in 1987, and the buildings were subsequently adapted to become the Tramway visual and performing arts venue.
+Following the closure of the tram system, the Glasgow Corporation Tramways workshops at Coplawhill in Pollokshields were converted into the Glasgow Museum of Transport in 1964.
+The Museum was relocated to the Kelvin Hall in Yorkhill in 1987 before eventually moving in 2010 to its present home at the Riverside Museum which opened at Pointhouse in Partick in 2011, and the buildings were subsequently adapted to become the Tramway visual and performing arts venue.
 In 2007, plans began to relocate Scottish Ballet to its new location alongside Tramway; this entailed knocking down or renovating the five most eastern bays of the Tramway building, and it officially opened on 17 September 2009.